 Honors & Awards

-- New Orleans CityBusiness Leadership in Law 2019 honoree.
+- New Orleans CityBusiness Leadership in Law 2019 and 2023 honoree.

 - Energy Bar Association Ambassador Award 2016 recipient.